OBIS Steering Group

 TDWG Data Quality Interest Group

 Many tests that check the quality of biological data are informal, adhoc and under-applied and therefore can miss errors The TDWG Data Quality Interest Group has constructed a suite of tests and assertions that can be applied to a single record or a set of records.
-Examples are invalid or incomplete dates, geospatial outliers or bad coordinates, suspect depths or elevations, unknown or missing taxa values There will be presentations on this topic at the TDWG 2018 conference.
+Examples are invalid or incomplete dates, geospatial outliers or bad coordinates, suspect depths or elevations, unknown or missing taxa values There was presentations on this topic at the TDWG 2018 conference.

 This site is hosted by the CSIRO Oceans and Atmosphere Information and Data Centre, Australia.
 Please advise any problems with this website to the OBISAU Node Manager.
 View Privacy Statement